Best Of16 min read

 • No phone support (chat and email only)

-• Shared hosting speeds are decent but not top-tier
+• Shared hosting speeds are solid but not the fastest around

 Dreamhost